shakes76/PatternFlow/recognition/45802492_SimpleDiffusion/README.md

 1. Create a folder with training images in the local directory (eg. `PatternFlow/recognition/images`).
 There are no requirements on image size or naming.
 All images within the this folder will resized and used to train the model.
 2. Run the training script: `python train.py name path` which will start training.
 Every epoch a test image will be generated and saved to `./out` and a denoising timestep plot will be save to `./plot`.

 3. Tensorboard is also supported and training is saved to `./runs`.
-You can launch tensorboard using: `tensorboard --logdir ./`
+You can launch tensorboard using: `tensorboard --logdir ./` to view loss metrics during training.

 4. Once training has finished, the model will be saved as `name.pth` in the local directory.
 Additionally every epoch an `autosave.pth` file is also created.